What Are Malaysian People Like?

 With the locals’ razor-edged humor, you need to be tough as nails, stiff as a truck, and thick like a brick to survive in the country.

-Malaysians forgive if it’s your first time here, maybe after your second or third visit, BUT if you’ve stayed here for six months and can’t say ‘Terima Kasih’ without that funky accent.
+But if you’ve stayed here for six months and can’t say ‘Terima Kasih’ without that funky accent.

 The jokes will begin.

-The Heart-Stopping Malaysian Beverages
+The Heart Stopping Malaysian Beverages

 While at the Mamak (Indian Muslim) or the Warung (Malay), you get to try the best drinks with the strangest names.